cossacklabs/product-docs/acra/security-controls/sql-firewall/_index.md

     - show collation where `Charset` = 'utf8' and `Collation` = 'utf8_bin'
 ```

-To ignore some queries, place them to the `query_ignore` handler.
+To ignore some queries, put them to the `query_ignore` handler.
 AcraCensor compares each input query with queries from the `query_ignore` list.
 If there is a match, the query is allowed through and no allow/deny handlers are applied.

 We suggest looking into [tests/acra-censor_configs](https://github.com/cossacklabs/acra/tree/master/tests/acra-censor_configs) to see which PostgreSQL and MySQL queries we've added to the ignore list for running integration tests.